 Office: 172-H Florida Gym, PO Box 118205

 Dr. Stephen Coombes’ research focuses on the integration between motor, pain, and emotional processes.
-He also examines how spatial and temporal forms of visual information differentially engage visual, motor, and memory brain circuits.
+He also examines the structure and function of sensorimotor and memory brain circuits in neurodegenerative disorders.

 Wang, W.E., Ho, R.L.M., Gatto, B., van der Veen, S.M., Underation, M.K., Thomas, J.S., Antony, A.B., and Coombes, S.A.
 (2021).
 Cortical Dynamics of Movement-Evoked Pain in Chronic Low Back Pain.
 Journal of Physiology.
 599(1):289-305

 Archer, D. B., D. E. Vaillancourt and S. A. Coombes (2017).
 “A Template and Probabilistic Atlas of the Human Sensorimotor Tracts using Diffusion MRI.”
 Cerebral Cortex: 1-15.

 Misra, G. and S. A. Coombes (2015).
 “Neuroimaging Evidence of Motor Control and Pain Processing in the Human Midcingulate Cortex.”
 Cerebral cortex 25(7): 1906-1919.

 Misra, G., E. Ofori, J. W. Chung and S. A. Coombes (2017).
 “Pain-Related Suppression of Beta Oscillations Facilitates Voluntary Movement.”
 Cerebral Cortex 27(4): 2592-2606.

 Misra, G., W. E. Wang, D. B. Archer, A. Roy and S. A. Coombes (2017).
 “Automated classification of pain perception using high-density electroencephalography data.”
 Journal of Neurophysiology 117(2): 786-795.